How Travel Agents Can Make Their Mark on Social Media [+Quiz]

 Instagram (for Consumer Engagement)

-OPT: Sat. @ 11:00am & 1:00pm (You can also look at your personal engagement on your business account to see best times for you).6
+Optimal Posting Time: Wednesday 11:00 am & Friday 10:00 am-11:00 am (You can also look at your personal engagement on your business account to see the best times for you).6

 Who Does it Well: Kathy Takushi, @CaptivatingJourneys

+One of my favorite things about this Instagram account is that the pictures seem genuine.
 Traveling is a visual experience, so it makes sense that Instagram would be a popular venue for agents and for those who suffer from wanderlust.
 If you go with an Instagram account, you can let the marvel of certain geographical locations advertise for you.
-It also gives clients (and prospective clients) a taste of your style/personality while staying on brand with your business.
+It also gives clients (and prospective clients) a taste of your style/personality while staying on-brand with your business.

 Repeat after me: Follow your clients on Instagram.
 When they post images of the trip you helped make happen, like them until you’re blue in the face (that is, if you genuinely do).